 - Section 3C leave continues during in-country AR; ends with unsuccessful AR outcome

-UK administrative review processing times in 2026 are significantly longer than the previous 28-day service standard.
-In-country administrative reviews (for FLR, ILR, in-country Skilled Worker, and Student variation applications) typically take 8 to 12 weeks from the application date.
-Overseas administrative reviews (for out-of-country Skilled Worker, Student, Global Talent, and dependant applications) typically take 6 to 12 months.
-Where time is critical to the underlying purpose (course start, employment start, family event), the AR processing delay alone may make administrative review unsuitable as the primary remedy — reapplication may be faster despite the higher cost.
+Processing times are significantly longer than the previous 28-day service standard.
+In-country reviews (FLR, ILR, in-country Skilled Worker and Student variations) typically take 8 to 12 weeks.
+Overseas reviews (out-of-country Skilled Worker, Student, Global Talent, dependants) typically take 6 to 12 months.
+Where time is critical to the underlying purpose — a course start, an employment offer, a family event — the AR delay alone may make it unsuitable as the primary remedy, and reapplication may be faster despite the higher cost.

-Where administrative review overturns a refusal and remits the case for re-decision, visa issuance after a successful AR can take a further 4 to 8 weeks for in-country applications and 4 to 12 weeks for overseas applications.
-The total timeline from original refusal to visa grant via successful AR can therefore exceed 12 months for overseas applications when combined with the 6 to 12 month AR processing time itself.
-Where AR overturns the refusal directly without remittance (more common for clear arithmetic or factual errors), the visa is typically issued within 2 to 4 weeks of the AR success notification.
-The £80 AR fee is refunded automatically within 4 to 6 weeks of the successful AR outcome.
+It can.
+Where AR overturns a refusal and remits the case for re-decision, visa issuance takes a further 4 to 8 weeks in-country and 4 to 12 weeks overseas — so the full journey from refusal to grant via overseas AR can exceed 12 months.
+Where AR overturns the refusal directly without remittal, more common for clear arithmetic or factual errors, the visa typically issues within 2 to 4 weeks.
+The £80 fee is refunded automatically within 4 to 6 weeks of the successful outcome.

-If your UK administrative review is unsuccessful, the original refusal decision stands and the £80 fee is not refunded.
-You will receive a written notification explaining why the reviewing caseworker concluded the original decision was correct.
-Your remaining options are: reapply with a fresh application addressing the original refusal grounds (the most common path); judicial review at the Upper Tribunal challenging the AR decision itself (expensive, requires solicitor representation, deadline 3 months from AR refusal); issuing a Pre-Action Protocol letter as the precursor to judicial review; or — for discretionary review outside the formal framework — submitting a reconsideration request.
+The refusal stands and the £80 fee is not refunded.
+The written notification explains why the reviewing caseworker upheld the original decision.
+Your remaining options are: reapply with a fresh application addressing the refusal grounds (the most common path); judicial review at the Upper Tribunal within 3 months of the AR refusal, preceded by a Pre-Action Protocol letter; or a free, discretionary reconsideration request.
 If you held Section 3C leave during an in-country AR, that leave ends with the unsuccessful outcome.

-No — administrative review cannot consider new evidence not submitted with the original application.
-This is one of AR's most restrictive features.
-AR is a review of whether the original caseworker made an error in assessing the evidence already in front of them — not a fresh decision based on updated information.
-You can submit written submissions identifying specific caseworker errors and cross-referencing the original evidence, but you cannot submit new bank statements, new English test certificates, new employment letters, or any other new documentation.
-Where the refusal was correct on the evidence originally submitted but can be cured by additional evidence, reapplication is the appropriate remedy — not administrative review.
+No — AR cannot consider evidence that was not submitted with the original application.
+It reviews whether the original caseworker erred in assessing the material already before them, not a fresh decision on updated information.
+You can submit written submissions identifying specific errors and cross-referencing the original evidence, but not new bank statements, English test certificates, or employment letters.
+Where the refusal was correct on the original evidence but curable with additional documents, reapplication is the appropriate remedy.

-No — UK spouse, partner, parent, and child visa refusals do not have administrative review rights.
-Family route refusals have First-tier Tribunal appeal rights instead under section 82 of the Nationality, Immigration and Asylum Act 2002, because the refusal engages Article 8 ECHR family / private life rights.
-The appeal route is slower and more expensive than AR (12 to 18 months to first hearing, £140 paper or £170 oral hearing fee), but it has notably higher success rates — typically 40 to 55% for spouse / partner appeals on Article 8 grounds.
-The Tribunal can also consider new evidence and circumstances post-dating the original refusal — something AR cannot do.
+No — spouse, partner, parent, and child refusals do not have AR rights.
+Family route refusals carry First-tier Tribunal appeal rights instead under section 82 of the Nationality, Immigration and Asylum Act 2002, because the refusal engages Article 8 ECHR family and private life.
+The appeal route is slower (12 to 18 months to first hearing, £80 paper or £140 oral hearing fee) but succeeds far more often — typically 40 to 55% for spouse and partner appeals — and the Tribunal can consider new evidence post-dating the refusal.

-UK administrative review applications must be filed within strict deadlines.
-If you are inside the UK when the refusal decision is given, you have 14 calendar days from the date of the refusal to file the AR application.
-If you are outside the UK when the refusal decision is given, you have 28 calendar days from the date of the refusal.
-The deadline runs from the date the refusal decision was given — not the date you received the decision letter.
-Late administrative review applications are accepted only in exceptional circumstances.
-If you miss the deadline, your remaining options are reapplication or — for human rights-engaging refusals — late appeal to the First-tier Tribunal subject to the Tribunal's discretion to extend time.
+If you are inside the UK when the refusal is given, you have 14 calendar days to file the AR application; if outside the UK, 28 calendar days.
+The deadline runs from the date the decision was given — not the date you received the letter.
+Late applications are accepted only in exceptional circumstances.
+If you miss the deadline, your remaining options are reapplication or — for human rights-engaging refusals — a late appeal to the First-tier Tribunal, subject to its discretion to extend time.

-No — EU Settlement Scheme administrative review rights were removed on 4 April 2024 following amendments to Appendix AR (EU).
-EUSS applicants whose applications have been refused, or whose pre-settled status has not been upgraded to settled status, no longer have administrative review available as a paid remedy.
-The only paid challenge route now available is judicial review at the Upper Tribunal — substantially more expensive than the previous £80 AR fee and requiring solicitor representation in most cases.
-EUSS applicants whose refusal is correctable through additional evidence may also consider reapplication, which remains free for most EUSS categories.
-The change affects only EUSS — administrative review continues unchanged for Skilled Worker, Student, ILR, and other Points-Based System routes.
+No — EUSS administrative review rights were removed on 4 April 2024 under amendments to Appendix AR (EU).
+Applicants who are refused, or whose pre-settled status is not upgraded to settled status, no longer have AR as a paid remedy; the only paid challenge route is judicial review at the Upper Tribunal, which is far costlier and usually requires solicitor representation.
+Reapplication, which remains free for most EUSS categories, may suit refusals correctable with additional evidence.
+AR continues unchanged for Skilled Worker, Student, ILR, and other PBS routes.